 From 1 July 2017, where all Members of the SMSF have a total superannuation balance of less than $1 million, the SMSF can report this information at the same time as when its annual return is due.
 SMSFs that have any Members with a total superannuation balance of $1 million or more must report events affecting Members’ transfer balances within 28 days after the end of the quarter in which the event occurs.

 There are certain events which must be reported to the Tax Office under TBAR.
 Please note investment gains or losses and pension payments do not affect the balance of your transfer balance account.
-For more guidance, please download the ATO booklet here:
+Common events are as follows: